 He also directed Interview With A Vampire.
 Need I say more?
 Even if you don’t like that movie, you can’t really fault the directing, can you?
 It’s a beautiful and lavish production.
 As someone who tends to like all things vampire, I am probably not the most impartial judge.
 But that’s a good movie, am I right?

 Among his more prestigious works are The Crying Game, Michael Collins, and The End Of The Affair.
 There are worse ways to spend your time.
 I’ve only seen the latter, but I’m confident they’re all quite good.
-You can tell he’s actually Irish because of his attention to all of those complicated and unpleasant politics.

 Now, you may or may not have heard of Neil Jordan, but surely you’ve heard of the Borgias?
 Powerful family of the fifteenth century?
 Spaniards living in Italy?
 Rodrigo Borgia, aka Alexander VI, one of the most infamously scandalous popes?
 His daughter, Lucrezia Borgia, rumored poisoner, rumored to have bore both her brother and her father’s children?
 His son, Cesare Borgia, inspiration for Machiavelli’s The Prince?
 Those Borigas?